bblfsh/web/CONTRIBUTING.md

 ## Development

-The web client is a Golang application, so in order for all further insturctions to work please make sure it's under `$GOPATH` in your filesystem.
+The web client is a Golang application, so in order for all further instructions to work please make sure it's under `$GOPATH` in your filesystem.

 The web client uses an intermediate API that connects to the bblfsh server and serves frontend assets.